wdi-sg/js-data-types/exercise.md

 // Your answer goes here.
 ```

+#### Bonus

+Bar patrons must have an ID if the bouncer is even going to consider what age they are.
+- If the patron has an ID, the bouncer will then check if they are of the proper age
+- If the patron does not have an ID, the bouncer will tell them `"No ID, no entry."`

+> Hint: Whether the patron has an ID or not can be stored in a `hasId` variable.
+What do you think the stored data type should be?

 ## Loops

 Your task is to create a loop that prints out all the odd numbers between 1 and 100...twice!
 Your solution must use one `for` loop and one `while` loop.